-Most prophy paste (what we in the dental world call polishing products) are flavored.
+Most prophy paste (what we in the dental world call teeth polishing products) are flavored.
 Mint is the most popular, but some offices have berry flavored, orange, or even chocolate.
 Bubble gum is a big hit with the kids.

 If you were to walk straight out of the room after your hygienist cleaned off the tartar and flossed your teeth, you would probably still be tasting some of the buildup in your mouth (ew!)
 And for people who have gingivitis or gum disease, it’s common for their gums to bleed easily when they’re touched.
 Following up with polish after your dental cleaning can get rid of any of the aftertaste of a gum treatment.
-At the very least you would want some mouthwash.
+At the very least you would want some mouthwash after polishing teeth.

-Polishing with prophy paste gives you that fresh taste inside of your mouth, after all that icky sticky bacteria has been cleaned out.
+Teeth polishing with prophy paste gives you that fresh taste inside of your mouth, after all that icky sticky bacteria has been cleaned out.
 Like that clean taste you get right after brushing your teeth in the morning.

 So instead of your mouth tasting like plaque residue, you walk out the door with it feeling fresh.

-“Extrinsic” (external) stains are the ones that build up on the outside of your teeth (intrinsic stains are the ones inside of enamel, that you have to remove with whitening products.)
+“Extrinsic” (external) stains are the ones that build up on the outside of your teeth (intrinsic stains are the ones inside your tooth enamel, that you have to remove with whitening products.)
 When you get your teeth polished, these tenacious stains are buffed off your teeth for a fresher and whiter glow.